rutvijdhotey/100-days-of-Algorithm-Challenge/README.md

 ### Day 0: January 20, 2017
 1) **generateParenthesis** : Its is an algorithm for generating valid paranthesis strings for a given value n.
 Uses hashsets and List.

+2) **LRUCache** : Its is an LRU implementation using HashMap and DeQueue or LinkedList with CacheNode(Created) Object.

 ### Day 1: January 21, 2017
 1) **filename1:** description